 Sugar.
 Both granulated sugar or caster sugar are fine.
 Don't use brown sugar for this recipe.

 Baking powder.
-It's the responsible for the rise that will make the scones fluffy and light.
-Make sure yours is not expired and still active.
-Baking powder loses its power 6 months after opened.
+It's responsible for the rise that will make the scones fluffy and light.
+Make sure yours is not expired.
+Baking powder can lose its power 6 months after opened.

 Butter.
 Use unsalted, frozen butter.
-This ingredients, as all wet ingredients, need to be SUPER cold.
+This ingredient, as all wet ingredients, needs to be EXTRA cold.

 Egg.
 Use organic, cage-free eggs if possible.

 Heavy and sour cream.
-Sour cream can be substituted for Greek yogurt.
-Whipping cream (33% fat) can be used instead of heavy cream (35 to 36% fat).
-Don't substitute for half-and-half: it doesn't have enough fat.
+Sour cream can be substituted for greek yogurt.
+Heavy cream can be substituted for buttermilk.
+Don't substitute these ingredients for any type of milk or half-and-half.

 White chocolate.
-You can use chunks of your favorite white chocolate, or white chocolate chips.
+You can use chunks of white chocolate, or white chocolate chips.

 Blackberries.
-Use frozen blackberries if possible.
+Use frozen blackberries.
 You can use fresh blackberries, but they release more liquid when incorporated.
 That can make things difficult if you don't have much experience with scones.

-Well, kind of.
-They're not hard, but they CAN go wrong if you don't follow all the instructions and tips.
+Scones are delicious, but can be tricky little things to get done.
+They're not super hard to make, but can go wrong if you don't follow all the instructions and tips.

-But don't worry, I have a step by step video and instructions below to make things easier for you!
+No worries: here, I have a step by step video and all the instructions written below to make things easier for you!

 Two things you need to do before starting to mix the ingredients:

 - Cut your butter into small pieces and freeze it for 1 hour.
 You need it extra-cold for the perfect scone texture.
-You can cut it into small cubes, or use a box grater to grate it, just make sure you freeze it before using; and
+You can cut it into small cubes, or grate it.
+Just make sure you freeze it before using.

 - Preheat the oven.
-You can't forget to preheat it for at least 15 minutes for these scones.
-Oven needs to be hot enough for the scones to bake properly!
+You can't forget to preheat it for at least 15 minutes.
+Oven needs to be at the right temperature for the scones to bake properly!
+Never start baking scones in a cold oven.

 Now, for the recipe:

 1. Mix all dry ingredients before adding wet ingredients.
-That will assure you get them all evenly mixed.
-Doing so prevent you of over-kneading the dough.
+That will assure you get them evenly mixed.
+It also prevent you of over-kneading the dough.

 2. Use a pastry cutter, fork or your hands to incorporate the butter.
-If using your hands, make sure you wash them well first.
 You don't want to overwork here: small lumps are ok and wanted.
+If you're mixing with your hands, wash them with cold water before starting.

 3. Add egg.
 Mix it quickly with a fork before adding to the dough.

 4. Add sour cream and heavy cream.
-You may not need all your sour cream and heavy cream mixture.
-Add it only until you get a dough that resemble cookie dough.
+Now, I usually use it all, but you might not need all your sour cream and heavy cream mixture.
+Add it only until you get a dough that resembles a cookie dough.
 I recommend adding ⅔ of it, mixing, and adding more only if the dough is still too crumbly.

 5. Add white chocolate and blackberries.
-Use frozen blackberries: they will release less water.
-In the video, I used fresh blackberries, and you can see how much water they released when mixed into the dough.
+Use frozen blackberries: they release less liquid.
+In the video, I used fresh blackberries, and you can see how much water they released when being mixed into the dough.

-(The scones will be delicious and buttery even if using fresh berries - but it's easier to use frozen if you're a beginner.)
+The scones will be fluffy and buttery even if using fresh berries, but it's easier to use frozen if you're a beginner.

-After adding the berries, ONLY IF the dough gets too sticky to shape, add more flour.
-But don't add too much: ¼ cup should be enough.
+After adding the blackberries, add more flour ONLY IF the dough is too sticky to shape.
+And don't add too much: ¼ cup should be enough.

 1. Flour your hands and the surface you’ll use to shape the scones: it’s so much easier to handle the dough this way.